 Regardless of the payment status, the Mortgagee must use either:

-Use the required payment under the income based repayment plan!
-Unless you are able to provide documentation from your lender showing the actual payment that would amortize your loan in full over a fixed loan term is less than 1% of the balance, the lender will use 1% of your outstanding loan balance as the payment.
+BOTTOM LINE: Unless you are able to provide documentation from your lender showing the actual payment that would amortize your loan in full over a fixed loan term is less than 1% of the balance, the lender will use 1% of your outstanding loan balance as the payment.

 Student Loans (1/4/2016)

 Standard Repayment Plan: The required monthly payment is to be used for qualification purposes.